Average Reading Time: 5 minutes and 51 seconds

 Please take the questionnaire and tally up your scores.
 Remember, the gunas are always changing and, as such, this questionnaire is not intended to provide a static diagnosis.
 The idea is simply to bring awareness to the places where we tend to go out of balance.
 I will then try to offer some strategies to navigate our way back to a more sattvic experience of life.

-Your Emotional Body Type Quiz
+Take the Emotional Body Type Quiz

 Sattva is when there is no need for the mind to provide protection; you are free to be yourself fully.
 Rajas is that first attempt of the mind to protect and offer sensory or emotional stimulation, creating a temporary experience of satisfaction.
 Tamas is a more aggressive, emotional attempt to be safe and secure.